Linux

 Who is this for?

-Fedora suits people who are a step beyond the absolute beginner but do not want to configure everything themselves.
+Fedora suits people who are beyond the absolute beginner stage but do not want to configure everything themselves.
 It is a daily driver that does not get in your way.

-Arch suits people who genuinely want to understand Linux — not just use it.
+Arch suits people who want to understand Linux, not just use it.
 The installation is a learning experience, not an obstacle.
-After six months of Arch, you know more about how operating systems work than most computer science students.
+After six months of Arch, you often know more about how operating systems work than many computer science students.

 If you have the basics — Linux Mint or Ubuntu for a few months — Arch is the logical next step if you want to go further.